 - Joy in the present

-- Peace with God and with our past
+- Peace of mind and peace with God

 - Purpose in life as God creates something good out of our pain and hurt.

 How to pray when you are feeling hurt

 “Heavenly Father, I am hurting.
 It doesn’t feel good.
 I don’t feel like forgiving.
 I don’t understand how you can make something good from what has happened, but I trust you.
 I know that forgiving is a decision, not a feeling.